How to Become a Tutor

 - Prepare for tutoring sessions.

-- Be aware of student progress and the various study skills/learning strategies applicable to the material covered.
+- Be aware of student progress and the various metacognitive learning strategies applicable to the material covered.

 - Attend tutor training sessions to fulfill College Reading and Learning Association (CRLA) certification requirements.